Updated: Apr 4

 There are other important cannabinoids present in the cannabis plants, albeit lesser known.
 Researchers are currently working to find out the function of these and how they could be medically and therapeutically beneficial.
 Some of these phytocannabinoids include:

 And it’s not just cannabinoids present in the raw, natural extract.
-There are also compounds such as terpenes, which are responsible for taste and smell, and flavonoids - phytonutrients responsible for natural colouring as well as having intense antioxidant properties that can fight off toxins.
+There are also compounds such as terpenes and flavonoids - known for their intense antioxidant properties that can fight off toxins.

 It has been discovered that when all the components of the cannabis are kept together in the extract (all cannabinoids, flavonoids, and terpenes) they actually synergise to make the overall effect stronger.
 This concept is often referred to as ‘the entourage effect’.
-And this kind of extract, where all elements are present as they would be in the plant, is called full spectrum.
+And this kind of extract, where all elements are present as they would be in the plant, (including legal trace amounts of THC) is called Full Spectrum.

-Broad spectrum CBD extract however, contains all the naturally occurring cannabinoids, flavonoids, and terpenes which are found in the plant, however the THC has been removed.
+Broad spectrum CBD contains all the naturally occurring cannabinoids, flavonoids, and terpenes which are found in the plant, however the THC has been completely removed.
 There will be no trace of THC in any broad spectrum products.